dsebban/md-blog/refactoring_to_functional_patterns.md

     WriterT.lift(s)
 ```

-Pure functions, pay attention the return type is a simple type, it's not wrapped in `StateActionWithTransitions`,
+Pure functions have simple return types that are not wrapped in `StateActionWithTransitions`.
-this signal the reader that this function is not changing the state and thus safe.
+This tells the the reader that this function does not change the state.

 ```scala